dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 ❓ Can I just use groupme to tell people what to do?<br>
 ⛔️ No!
 You can discuss things to do for sure, but you should always use zenhub to keep track of who is working on what.
 Also you should be using Slack not groupme, we're all in this together.

+❓ I heard we're going to use ZenHub but I've used Jira/other brand before, why can't we use that?<br>
+⛔️ Sorry, but we're going to stick to one task manager.
+For all practical purposes Jira/Asana/Trello/ZenHub all have many overlapping features - ZenHub happens to do use github as it's backend directly, which means you can spend more of your time directly on github rather than switching between a lot of tools.
+The important part is the agile workflow of moving tickets between stages and they all do it the same way.

 <br>

 ![](img/rocks.gif){: .fancy .small}